Faith: Reception vs. Reconstruction

 This faith—not simply the rule of faith but the right belief itself—was given once and for all to the saints: the Church.
-Just as Christ’s sacrifice is “full, perfect, and sufficient” and never needs to be repeated, likewise His sufficient gift of faith to His Church never needs to be re-given or re-completed.
+Just as Christ's sacrifice is ‘full, perfect, and sufficient’ and never needs to be repeated, likewise His sufficient gift of faith to His Church never needs to be re-given or re-completed.
 The Church, always having the faith, is entrusted with guarding the deposit and communicating it to man in every age.
-And since this gift of faith is final, and secured through the promised Spirit of Truth (as discussed in Sola Scriptura & the Authority of the Catholic Church), the Church never fails, as a whole, to believe and teach the right faith.
+And since this gift of faith is final, and secured through the promised Spirit of Truth (as discussed in Sacred Scripture & the Authority of the Catholic Church), the Church Catholic never fails to believe and teach the right faith.
 Rather, she hands down this gift purely in every age, confronting heresies and settling doctrinal disputes once and for all.

 If this is the case, then there is never an occasion where the pure, true faith ever needs to be reconstructed based on the best data; it simply needs to be found and received.
 The Protestant Reformers were right when they looked at the Church around them and saw that it was not catholic and that the pure faith of the Fathers was corrupted with papal accretions.
 However, their response was not to then receive the right faith from where the Church had continued to exist and to preserve it.
-Rather, it was to take the Fathers & the Scriptures and to reconstruct the right faith based on that data.
-Of course, this reconstructed faith may need to be re-reconstructed when new data comes to light, as the West has experienced for some time now.
+Rather, an ecclesiastical despair brought them to reconstruct the faith based on the Fathers & the Scriptures.
+However, this never solves this despair.
+Rather, this reconstructed faith will then be re-reconstructed as new data or insight comes to light, as the West has experienced for some time now.